supersede-project/feedback_gathering/web_library/README.md

         </Directory>
     </VirtualHost>

-Add an entry to your hosts file:
+Add an entry to your hosts file (if you do not use localhost as the ServerName above):

     127.0.0.1	localhost.web-library.dev